Missing Values & Imputation

 often-wild outlier in every incomplete row.
 The median stays inside the

-feature's real range and is robust to skew and outliers, which tabular
+feature's real range and is robust to skew and outliers, which tabular data

-data has in abundance.
+has in abundance.

-* **Train statistics only.** The test rows are filled with medians computed
+* **Train statistics only.** The test rows are filled with medians computed from

 <Tip>

-If a missing value is *meaningful* in your domain (a blank field on a form,
+If a missing value is *meaningful* in your domain (a blank field on a form, a

-still giving the model a complete numeric matrix.
+model a complete numeric matrix.

 </Tip>